nyejon/flowershow_blog/content/about.md

 ---

 Hi, I'm Jonathan!
 This blog is new, and I will publish articles about my interests and various things I've been working on.
 From time to time, I might share some notes on a topic, tutorials, or thoughts that have been on my mind.

+## About the name "Uncommon sense"

+Back during my first year of university, I had a lecturer who taught us *Electrical Engineering 1* that we shall call "Mr Green".
+Whenever someone asked him a question that he deemed stupid, he would respond with "But that's just common sense!".

+I aim to write some things that are not just "common sense".

 ## Interests